'The Only People Who've Been Hurt by This Are My Wife and Me': An Exclusive Interview With Joe Gow

 Gow: I think that’s bunk.
 You know, when I was chancellor, all the time there would be people who’d say, “Hey, I’m a donor and I won’t give you any more money if you don’t get a new track coach, or I don’t like the fact that the religious groups on campus aren’t given more office space.”
 Usually that’s somebody who’s giving you, like, $20 or $30 a year, and it’s not consequential.

-XBIZ: In 2018 you brought in Nina Hartley to speak and you also faced backlash from the University.
-What do you think the difference was between that and the current, much bigger situation?
+XBIZ: In 2018 you brought in Nina Hartley to speak and you also faced backlash then from the University.
+What do you think the difference is between that and the current, much bigger situation?

 Gow: That invitation came right when the Board of Regents passed this document about their commitment to academic freedom and freedom of expression.
 So with great fanfare, the regents passed this policy and said, “Yeah, we’re going to wrap ourselves in the flag of free expression, free speech.
 We want you chancellors to promote free speech on your campus.”
 And free speech week is the first week of October, and I thought, “Well, let’s do something that really is challenging.”